These thick, chewy pumpkin oatmeal cookies with dark chocolate chips and raisins are so delicious, I may have eaten them for dinner.

 I think it’s because I just am not in-love with any of the recipes I’ve been coming across.
 No real desire to bake anything pumpkin just for the sake of baking it.

 Thank you Sally’s Baking Addiction for the MOST AMAZING pumpkin and oatmeal cookie recipe EVER!
 Seriously… this cookie is so good, I may have eaten 4 straight off the pan.
 The great thing about this cookie – it’s versatile.
 The mix-ins could be anything you wanted.
 White chocolate, nuts, craisins… the possibilities are endless.
+No matter what you choose to add in, one things for sure – this cookie is guaranteed to be delicious!
+So if you’re looking for an amazing food experience, be sure to try this recipe.

 I chose Gharidelli dark chocolate chips and raisins and if you ask me, an excellent choice.
 The flavors from the pumpkin and the spices go perfectly with the chocolate and sweetness from the raisins.